-Co-ordinated support plans
+Co-ordinated support plans (CSP)

 - is an action plan for those children and young people who need significant additional support with their education from a number of agencies